AlexPullen91/Mambo/README.md

 ### Code

 * Collapsible Navbar snippet from bootstrap was used and customized further.
-* Modal snippet from bootstrap was used and customized further.
+* Modal snippet from bootstrap was used and adapted.
-* Form snippet from bootstrap was used and customized further.
+* Form snippet from bootstrap was used and adapted.
 * [W3Schools](https://www.w3schools.com/) referred to numerous times throughout the project for reminders and recaps.

 ### Acknowledgements